The Best Functional Trainers For A Home Gym In 2023

 The Ft1 comes standard with 165-pound weight stacks, which are pretty low for functional trainers considering the 2:1 ratio on pulls.
 However, you can purchase additional 50-pound stacks for each side of the functional trainer, creating an effective pull of 215 pounds.

-One of the best selling points for garage gym owners with limited space is the dimensions of the unit.
+The unit’s dimensions are among the best selling points for garage gym owners with limited space.
 The Ft1 is just 47” in depth by 54” in width and features a height of 81.5″.
+We’d even argue that this is the winner among our best functional trainers list if taking up a small footprint is important in your home gym setup.

-We absolutely love the attachments that come standard; they feel more commercial-grade than what Titan Fitness and Rep Fitness provide.
-Among the included accessories are a Multi-Functional Belt, Easy Curl Bar, Straight Bar, Ankle Cuff, Swing Handle, Tricep Rope, 2- Single Handles, and two 5-pound add-on weights.
+We love the extra attachments; they feel more commercial-grade than what Titan Fitness and Rep Fitness provide.
+Included accessories are a Multi-Functional Belt, Easy Curl Bar, Straight Bar, Ankle Cuff, Swing Handle, Tricep Rope, 2- Single Handles, and two 5-pound add-on weights.

-The one big drawback to this system, in our opinion, is the pull-up bar which doesn’t offer as many grip options as the units offered by many other functional trainers.
+The one big drawback to this system is the pull-up bar, which doesn’t offer as many grip options as the units offered by many other best functional trainers available on the market.

-This unit is more expensive than our top two trainers, but it has a benefit that’s hard to ignore, a limited lifetime warranty on the unit’s frame and parts.
+This unit is more expensive than our top two best functional trainers, but it has a benefit that’s hard to ignore, a limited lifetime warranty on the unit’s frame and parts.

 BodyCraft HFT Functional Trainer